Hyperbolic three-manifolds that embed geodesically: Comments

 Here both $M$ and $W$ can be disconnected.
 If the answer is positive, we usually say that $M$ \emph{bounds geometrically}.
 Theorem \ref{finite:teo} has the following corollaries.
 Given a manifold $M$, we denote by $2M$ the disconnected manifold that consists of two copies of $M$.

-\begin{cor} Let $M$ be an octahedral or dodecahedral orientable manifold.
+\begin{cor} Let $M$ be a nice octahedral or a nice dodecahedral orientable manifold.
 The manifold $2M$ bounds geometrically. \end{cor} \begin{proof} Theorem \ref{finite:teo} says that there is an orientable $W$ containing $M$ geodesically.
 By cutting $W$ along $M$ we get an orientable hyperbolic manifold with geodesic boundary $2M$. \end{proof}

 \begin{cor} Let $M$ be a connected octahedral or dodecahedral orientable manifold.
 If $M$ has a fixed-point free orientation-reversing involution $\iota$, then $M$ bounds geometrically. \end{cor} \begin{proof} The manifold $M$ embeds geodesically in an orientable $W$.
 By cutting $W$ along $M$ we get a $W'$ whose geodesic boundary consists of two copies of $M$.
 We can kill one boundary component by quotienting it with $\iota$, and the result is an orientable $W''$ with geodesic boundary $M$. \end{proof}